shin1m/recyclone/README.md

   * The collector only stops one thread at a time for a short period of time.
   * Each thread does not need to wait unless increment/decrement queues are full or the object free list is empty.
 * Header only
-* Small - less than 2K lines of code.
+* Small - about 2K lines of code.

 # Downsides